LEARNING IN ACTION

 Students at West Portal Lutheran School enjoy numerous educational opportunities outside of the classroom.
-These include numerous field trips in San Francisco and throughout the San Francisco Bay Area.
+These include field trips, leadership retreats, and competitions throughout the San Francisco Bay Area and beyond.

 Our students visit the Bay Area Discovery Museum, Coyote Point, The Lawrence Hall of Science, Chabot Science Center, Point Reyes National Lighthouse, Sanchez Adobe in Pacifica, San Jose Tech Museum, and Stanford University.
 Every activity is tied closely to the curriculum and provides a way for the students to enhance their classroom learning.